Prisons and Probation Ombudsman: History

-The report into the prison disturbances of 1990 led to the creation of an independent adjudicator for prisoner complaints.
+The report into the Strangeways Prison riot of 1990 led to the creation of an independent adjudicator for prisoner complaints.
 The report identified a lack of an independent point of appeal as one of the causes for the disturbances and recommended that an independent arbiter be appointed who would consider applications from complainants who had not achieved satisfaction through the internal complaints system.
 The office of the Prisons Ombudsman was officially created in 1994.

-In 2001, the Ombudsman’s remit was extended to include complaints from those under probation supervision.
+In 2001, the ombudsman’s remit was extended to include complaints from those under probation supervision.
 The office was re-named the Prisons and Probation Ombudsman to reflect this change.
 A further extension in 2006 incorporated complaints from those in immigration detention.

-The fatal incidents function was introduced in 2004, adding to the Ombudsman’s remit the requirement to investigate all deaths in prisons, probation approved premises, immigration detention facilities and secure training centres.
+The fatal incidents function was introduced in 2004, adding to the ombudsman’s remit the requirement to investigate all deaths in prisons, probation approved premises and immigration detention facilities.
 The Ombudsman also has the ability to conduct ad-hoc investigations on request.

 Prisons and Probation Ombudsman

-As of April 2023, the Prisons and Probation Ombudsman is Adrian Usher, who replaced Acting Ombudsman, Kimberley Bingham.
-Kimberley replaced Sue McAllister CB who was originally appointed in October 2018.
+As of April 2023, the Prisons and Probation Ombudsman is Adrian Usher, who replaced acting ombudsman, Kimberley Bingham.
+Bingham replaced Sue McAllister who was originally appointed in October 2018.

-Adrian was previously a Senior Police Officer at the Metropolitan Police Service, having served on Counter Terrorism and Anti-Corruption Commands, and was most recently a Commander for Learning and Development where he led training across policing operations.
+Usher was previously a senior police officer at the Metropolitan Police Service, having served on Counter Terrorism and Anti-Corruption Commands, and was most recently a commander for learning and development where he led training across policing operations.